yamotoz/Killing_hearts/README.md

-note1: if you do not have the necessary scripts, type at the END of the command -all or -ALL to download and run them.
+Note: if you do not have the necessary scripts, type at the END of the command -all or -ALL to download and run them.

-note2: The installation of some tools will be in the root, so I recommend that you use the script there too.
+Note: The installation of some tools will be in the root, so I recommend that you use the script there too.

-This script was created for educational and demonstration purposes.
+Note: ** This script was created for educational and demonstration purposes.
 It should not be used for malicious purposes.
-I (yamotoz) do not take responsibility for the misuse of this script.
+I (yamotoz) do not take responsibility for the misuse of this script. **